mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 They are commonly sought out and hired on an official and legal contract.
 These contracts are collectively called 'tickets' in _Traveller_ , and they represent a fully-enclosed mission that the mercenaries are being hired to accomplish.
-Mercenary tickets are the bread- and-butter of a mercenary's life, sometimes literally.
+Mercenary tickets are the bread-and-butter of a mercenary's life, sometimes literally.
 This book includes the full description for Referees of how to create individual mercenary tickets for their games.
 Either using the detailed facets of ticket creation or the random tables given in this book, a Referee can